RocketChat/hubot-rocketchat/README.md

 The latest version of the adapter is only compatible with 0.37.1 and higher of Rocket.Chat Server.

-If you are using Rocket.Chat  0.35.0 or earilier, please use v0.1.4 of the adapter.  (releases between 0.35.0 and 0.37.1 are not recommended for hubot operations)
+If you are using Rocket.Chat  0.35.0 or earlier, please use v0.1.4 of the adapter.  (releases between 0.35.0 and 0.37.1 are not recommended for hubot operations)

 #### NOTE
 If you want to integrate Rocket.Chat with GitHub or GitLab.
 Make sure you visit the [Rocket.Chat.Ops](https://github.com/RocketChat/Rocket.Chat.Ops) project before starting.
 We already have many scripts that add webhook events and access GitHub/GitLab APIs.
 You can easily extend these scripts for your custom application.